webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/API/Webhooks.md

 ## Webhook handling
 When your server receives the notification, it has to respond with 2xx HTTP status code within 10 seconds.
-In case of an error code or a timeout the notification will be resent after a 30 second delay.
+In case of an error code or a timeout the notification will be resent after a 5 second delay for the first retry and 10 second delay for the second retry.

 We recommend using a queue system for deferred data import to improve data import handling.
-Here is a good example of a queue system - https://laravel.com/docs/6.x/queues .
+Here is a good example of a queue system - https://laravel.com/docs/8.x/queues.
 In case data import is being handled *on the fly* (in the webhook handler), send a success response immediately after receiving the request otherwise notification sender could timeout and resend the notification which could generate unexpected results.